 Loan Assistance Program

-The Loan Assistance Program pays outstanding educational loans for staff employed in the public mental health system in exchange for continued employment in hard-to-fill/retain direct service or supervision of direct services position providing services in unserved/underserved communities as defined by DMH.
+This program provides educational loan payment assistance for staff employed in the public mental health system in exchange for continued employment in a hard-to-fill/retain, outpatient public mental health program.
+This program is available to professionals providing direct service or supervision of direct services with unserved/underserved communities as defined by DMH

 Tuition Reimbursement Program

-The Tuition Reimbursement Program will reimburse tuition expenses related to courses leading to career advancement for public mental health staff employed in hard-to-fill/retain position, providing direct service or supervision of direct services in unserved/underserved communities as defined by DMH.
+This program will reimburse tuition expenses related to courses leading to career advancement for staff employed in the public mental health system.
+Awardees will be required to work in full-time (40 hours per week), hard-to-fill/retain position, providing direct services to unserved/underserved communities in the public mental health system for the duration of their payback service obligation as defined by DMH.

 2nd Year Stipend Program